joeavargas/joeavargas/README.md

 - 👨🏻‍💻 I love experimenting and using CoreLocation 🌐 and API GET calling 🗣
 - 👊🏼 I’m looking to collaborate with other content creators
 - 🏁 2020 Goals: Publish an app that fellow crawfish-lovin Houstonians will love 😏🦞 and collaborate with other aspiring iOS Developers
-- ⚡ Fun fact: I was never a fan of coding but now it's a passion of mine 💙
+- ⚡ Fun fact: I was never a fan of coding many moons ago but now it's a passion of mine 💙

 ### Connect with me: